Becky Henriksen, Arts Council Chair

 Serving on the arts council as a member or a volunteer is a great way to promote the arts you love and help enrich the lives of all our neighbors.
 It doesn’t take a lot of time, either.
 The arts council meets monthly to plan and deliver arts projects in the city.
 While these events happen year-round, the biggest opportunity for involvement comes in the months prior to the city’s annual summer musical, presented at the end of July and into early August.

-If you’d like to serve on the arts council or as a volunteer, contact Kim Pedersen at firstname.lastname@example.org for more information.
+If you’d like to serve on the arts council or as a volunteer, you can fill out an application here, or contact Kim Pedersen at email@example.com for more information.
 We’re sure there’s a place for you in our awesome group.